aiekick/edwnGui/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Verdana&duration=2500&color=F77878&background=9B00FF00&width=435&lines=EGui+V2)](https://git.io/typing-svg)

-EGui is a Direct3D9 Graphical User Interface made for ease of use for beginners.
+EGui is a Direct3D9 Graphical User Interface made for easy gui designment.

 ## How easy exactly is it to use?
 Here is a quick example on how to make a test environment window.